xargon666/Google-Sheet-Quiz/README.md

 Google-Sheet-Quiz
 ====================

-A Quiz Generator and free alternative to "Form Builder for Google Sheets™"
+A Quiz Generator, and a free alternative to "Form Builder for Google Sheets™"

 ## About
 This is a vanilla HTML/CSS/JS project, making use of Google Sheets to store question data.